 - Set up your Web Content CNAME in your DNS Host

-- Add your Web Content CNAME to CRM
+- Add your Web Content CNAME to Dynamics

 What should your Web Content CNAME point to?